Immersive-Foundation/IMM/README.md

 ## On Android (for Quest)

-1. Download Android Studio (version \&gt; 4.1.0) from developer.android.com.
+1. Download Android Studio (version 4.1.0) from developer.android.com.

 2. Open folder thirdparty/lpng1637/projects/androidstudio in Android Studio first and build the project.